The benefits of breastfeeding have been widely reported with the latest study showing that it could almost half the risk of an asthma attack.

 Good for Baby, Good for Mum

-It’s not just babies that can reap the benefits from breastfeeding.
+It’s not just babies that can reap the benefits of breastfeeding.
 The short-term effects such as weight loss and lower blood pressure after pregnancy have long been heralded by medical professionals.

 Research has also shown that it can help reduce the risk of ovarian cancer, breast cancer and other chronic diseases such as endometriosis.
 There are also long-term benefits for mums against killers such as heart disease and strokes, according to a study.